 I'm a graduate student at Harvard, where I study the origins and functions of music: in my research I ask what music is, how music works, and where music comes from.

 My colleagues and I address these questions with a variety of methods from cognitive science and evolutionary psychology.
 For instance: in behavioral experiments, we study what infants learn about the songs they hear and the people who sing them.
 In cross-cultural work, we investigate the universal features and functions of music.
 In studies of people with rare genetic conditions, we ask how parent-offspring conflict relates to music.

 My faculty advisors are Howard Gardner, Liz Spelke

-My advisors are Howard Gardner and Liz Spelke; other faculty with whom I work include Steve Pinker, Max Krasnow, and David Haig.
-My main affiliations are the Lab for Developmental Studies and the Evolutionary Psychology Lab, both in the Department of Psychology.
+and Steve Pinker; I also work with Max Krasnow and David Haig.
+My main affiliations are with the Lab for Developmental Studies and the Evolutionary Psychology Lab, both in Harvard's Psychology Dept.

 Outside of academia you can hear me perform on reeds at a variety of venues, including Boston’s Wang Theatre and Maine's Ogunquit Playhouse.
 I am an alumnus of the Eastman School of Music, grew up on one side of Cambridge (Riverside) and now live on the other side (Area 11).
 For more on my background, check out this profile.